 It is often sold as a blended product with a variety of different yarns to decrease its light-grabbing shiny finish.
 Mohair is typically blended with up to 20% merino wool when sold commercially, but it isn’t unusual to find mohair blended with cashmere, silk, or even some acrylic blends.

-Suggested Product: Artilin Mohair-Cashmere Wool
+Recommended Product: Artilin Mohair-Cashmere Wool

 100% mohair is expensive and kind of difficult to use, so I like this because it’s a really nice blend.
 It’s 52% mohair, and 48% cashmere wool.
 So you get many of the fantastic knitting and crocheting benefits of mohair, with the consistency and reliability of wool.